Do you know why financial planning is important for seafarers?

 8.)
 Conclusion

-Financial planning for Seafarers
+Financial Planning for Seafarers

-The life of seafarers can be far from idyllic, they may be on a long-term voyage that leaves them isolated from friends, family, and loved ones for up to 6 or more months at a time.
+The life of seafarers can be far from idyllic they may be on a long-term voyage that leaves them isolated from friends, family, and loved ones for up to 6 or more months at a time.

 Challenges faced by a seafarer

-1.)Hefty emergency reserve:
+- Hefty emergency reserve:

-Holding cash has a corresponding cost, that is, the opportunity cost of lost interest.
+Holding cash has a corresponding cost, the opportunity cost of lost interest.
 Thus, one needs to weigh the benefits of holding cash against the opportunity costs.
 Though the salary is regularly sent home, sometimes this does not reach or is not sufficient.

 A hefty amount is being set aside to meet the demands and needs of the families left behind.
 Despite the hefty amount of money that is set aside for the next 6 months, the family faces financial challenges due to poor financial planning.
-This may be due to big expenses without a smart budget plan.
+It may be due to big expenses without a smart budget plan.

-Although as an outsider it might sound like a “glamorous” job, ask a seaman and he would enumerate various difficulties attached to the job.
+Although, as an outsider, it might sound like a “glamorous” job, ask a seaman, and he would enumerate various difficulties attached to the job.

 The painful truth about the shipping industry is that after the end of the contract, the benefits they have been enjoying stop at that point.
 There is no shipping company that actually looks after your social welfare (in terms of pension, provident, or emergency funds).
+That’s why seafarers don’t have enough retirement fund.

 A long-term investment strategy will help to overcome this issue.
 This strategy includes holding assets like bonds, stocks, exchange-traded funds (ETFs), mutual funds, and more.
 Individuals who take a long-term approach require discipline and patience.